archboard/docs.tidalptc.com/content/pages/home.md

 ---
-title: Hello, world.
+title: Tidal PTC Documentation
 date: Last Modified
 permalink: /
 eleventyNavigation:
-  key: Hello
+  key: Home
   order: 0
-  title: Hello, world.
+  title: Introduction
 ---

 You have successfully launched your spacebook.
 If you are new here, you may want to [read the docs](https://spacebook.app/) for tips and tricks on setting up your project.

 ![Hello, world](/content/images/hello.jpg)